matrix-construct/construct/include/ircd/ctx/README.md

 ### Foundation

-This library is based in `boost::coroutine / boost::context` which wraps the register save/restores in a cross-platform way in addition to providing properly `mmap(NOEXEC)'ed` etc memory appropriate for stacks on each platform.
+This library is embedded around `boost::coroutine / boost::context`.

 `boost::asio` has then added its own comprehensive integration with the above libraries eliminating the need for us to worry about a lot of boilerplate to